intersel/Blapy/README.md

   * get all the "blapy-container" of the current page
   * for each "blapy-container" of the current page
     * Get the "blapy-container" with the same name ("blapy-container-name") from the new page
-    * Compare "blapy-container-content : is the "blapy-container-content" different between the current one and the new one?
+    * Compare "blapy-container-content" : is the current "blapy-container-content" different from the new one?
       * if "yes", then change the "blapy-container" with the new one